SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Companies Have Few Incentives for Transparency

 - It is no surprise that when AI companies have skin in the game, they put their business interests above transparency.
-- Even if companies do not fudge accuracy measurements, performance on benchmark datasets overestimates the usefulness of AI in the real world.
-- Real-world utility is different from good performance on a benchmark.
+- Even when companies do not fudge accuracy measurements, performance on a benchmark dataset overestimates the usefulness of AI in the real world, because real-world utility is a different thing from benchmark performance.

 #### The Reproducibility Crisis in AI Research